pomodorozhong/Genetic-Algorithm-Demo/README.md

 # Genetic-Algorithm-Demo
-A genetic algorithm demo written in typescript.
+This demo is written for the discussion of the mob evolution method of the project: https://github.com/willy418785/PCG